Avnet History, Family Crest & Coats of Arms

 Early History of the Avnet family

-Another 179 words (13 lines of text) covering the years 122 and 1220 are included under the topic Early Avnet History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Avnet research.
+Another 63 words (4 lines of text) covering the years 122 and 1220 are included under the topic Early Avnet History in all our PDF Extended History products and printed products wherever possible.

 Avnet Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Avnet include Avenells, Avenett, Avenet, Avnett, d'Avenell, Davenel, Davenell, Davenall and many more.